-- Choose and prepare foods with less salt.
-Keep the salt shaker off the table.
-Have fruits and vegetables on hand for snacks instead of salty snack foods.
+- Choose and prepare foods with low-salt.
+Keep salt off the table.
+Have fruits and vegetables ready for snacks instead of salty snack foods.

 - Involve your child in planning and preparing meals.
 Children may be more willing to eat the dishes they help fix.

-- Have family meals together and serve everyone the same thing.
+- Have tantalizingly good meals together as a family, serving everyone the same healthy foods.

 - Do not be too strict.
 In small amounts, sweets or food from fast-food restaurants can still have a place in a healthy diet.

-- Make sure your child eats breakfast.
+- Make sure your kids eat breakfast.
 Breakfast provides children with the energy they need to listen and learn in school.

 Simple Snack Ideas